DSXiangLi/DecryptPrompt/README.md

 - T5: Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer
 - PET-TC(a): Exploiting Cloze Questions for Few Shot Text Classification and Natural Language Inference
 - PET-TC(b): PETSGLUE It’s Not Just Size That Matters Small Language Models are also few-shot learners
-- PET-Gen: Few-Shot Text Generation with Natural Language Instructions
+- GenPET: Few-Shot Text Generation with Natural Language Instructions
 - LM-BFF: Making Pre-trained Language Models Better Few-shot Learners
 - ADEPT: Improving and Simplifying Pattern Exploiting Training